 (c) possess such other qualifications as may be prescribed by the Parliament.

-(d) is not an Indian citizen or has voluntarily got the citizenship of a foreign State or is under any acknowledgment of adherence/allegiance to a foreign nation;
+(d) is not an Indian citizen or has voluntarily got the citizenship of a foreign State or is under any acknowledgement of adherence/allegiance to a foreign nation

 Thus, the Representation of the People Act, 1951, has laid down some grounds of disqualification, like conviction by a Court, having been found guilty of electoral malpractice, being a manager or director of a corporation in which Government possesses a financial interest.
 Article 192 says that if any question arises as to whether a member of a House of the Legislature of a State has become subject to any of the disqualifications mentioned above, the matter will be referred to the Governor of the state who has to act in accordance with the opinion of the Election Commission.
 His decision is final and not liable to be questioned in Court.